Camping Resort Tent with Watersport Rentals Available near Killbear Provincial Park, OntarioParry Sound, Ontario (Canada)

 The interior of the tent also features live-edge wooden benches and shelving for guests' belongings.
 Other amenities include three hanging solar lights: one above each bed and one at the tent's entrance.
 The solar battery that powers these lamps also provides guests with a USB port with which they can charge their phones.

 Outside, guests will find a rain-tarp-covered porch with a pair of deck chairs to relax on, rain or shine.
-Guests will also have access to two outdoor showers that are lined with cedar and provide propane-powered, on-demand hot water, with complimentary natural body wash and shampoo provided.
+Guests will also have access to two outdoor showers that are lined with cedar and provide propane-powered, on-demand hot water.
 They will also find an environmentally friendly, practically odor-free composting outhouse behind their tent.

 - Shared Barbecue